Travelers Championship: A hole-by-hole guide to TPC River Highlands

 The penultimate hole at TPC River Highlands hooks to the right around a lake.

-As they climb up to the hilltop tee box from the 16th green, players get to watch the penultimate landing area get smaller and smaller, candy-caning around a lake to a slick putting surface.
+As they climb up to the hilltop tee box from the 16th green, players get to watch this penultimate landing area get smaller and smaller, candy-caning around a lake to a slick putting surface.
 Even though driver is not necessary, the tee shot is still nervy, with water right and two bunkers bracketing the fairway left.
-Players are often content to lay back a bit here, because playing from the rough over the lake to the two-tiered green is terrifying.
+Players are often content to lay back a bit here, because playing from deep rough over the lake to the steep green is terrifying.

 Hole No. 18 - Par 4, 444 yards